codelittinc/slacked/README.md

 # Slacked

-A simple and easy way to send notifications to Slack from your Rails application.
+This is a super simple Slack integration for Rails.
 A use case for this would be to post a notification in Slack when a new User is created or a certain action has been taken in your application.

+Are there other gems that provide similar functionality?
+Yes.
+Do some of them provide more flexibility?
+Yes.
+The point of this was to make installing and integrating a 30 second process.

 ## Getting Started